CumulusNetworks/DUE/docs/Building.md

 There are a few ways to build using DUE.

 ##Build inside the container
 This is the expected use case if you are debugging a build.
 1. Run due (if the code is not under your home directory, use the `--mount-dir` command to have the container mount it.)
-2. Select a build container
+2. Select a build container.
 3. You are now logged in with your home directory mounted.
-4. cd to the build directory
+4. cd to the build directory.
-5. Build as you normally would
+5. Build as you normally would.

 ##Build outside the container.
 In this case, you'll invoke commands that run inside the container that do the build.
 This is the expected use case for code that you know builds, or automated build environments.

+**Tip** Use the `--run-image image-name:image-tag` argument to skip the image selection menu if you already know which image and tag you want to run.

 There are two options for running build commands in the container: